Rajo, Syria: Syrian Civil War

 On 7 September 2016, at around 18:00 local time, the Turkish army started shelling the village of Sorkê located 7 km west-southwest of Rajo with howitzers, mortar shells and tanks.
-Six members of the Kurdish security forces were killed.
+Six members of the Kurdish YPG security forces were killed.

 On 3 February 2018, armed clashes broke out in Bulbul and Rajo between the Turkish-backed Syrian National Army and the Syrian Democratic Forces’ People's Protection Units (YPG) amidst the Turkish military intervention.
 On 3 March, Turkey-led forces captured Rajo, which had become one of the major Kurdish strongholds in west Afrin.
 It was besieged on three sides and fell with no significant resistance.
 In June 2021, the Governor of Hatay announced plans for the establishment of an Atatürk Museum in the house Mustafa Kemal Atatürk stayed while fighting in World War I.

 Since the attack by Turkish Forces into Rajo, the area has seen widespread destruction, and immense poverty.
 Accordingly in 2022, winter was threatening to create a famine for internally displaced persons in the region.